 JAXenter: How will CloudBees’ acquisition of InfraDNA affect CloudBees customers?

-Sacha Labourey: CloudBees customers will now be able to choose between an on-premise version of Hudson, called Nectar, a cloud-based version as part of our DEV@cloud offering as well as a mixed scenario where they can deploy their core Hudson infrastructure on-premise while at the same time leveraging the cloud to handle peak-loads.
+Sacha Labourey: CloudBees customers will now be able to choose between an on-premise version of Hudson, called Nectar, a cloud-based version as part of our [email protected] offering as well as a mixed scenario where they can deploy their core Hudson infrastructure on-premise while at the same time leveraging the cloud to handle peak-loads.
 This is really the best of both worlds.